kbolt¶

 | Search better | Search effectively |

-| Read the files behind search results | Read source files |
+| Read indexed content behind search results | Read indexed content |

 | Use kbolt from Claude Desktop | Use with Claude Desktop |